-Anaheim Bike Accident Attorney
+Orange County Bike Accident Attorney

 Many Californians enjoy bicycles as alternative means of transportation and for pleasure.
 While bicycles can help cut down on pollution, it is essential for cyclists in the Orange County area to understand the risks of sharing the road with motor vehicles.
-In the event of an accident, the right attorney can help injured plaintiffs recover their losses through a personal injury lawsuit against a negligent driver.
+In the event of an accident, the right Orange County bicycle accident attorney can help injured plaintiffs recover their losses through a personal injury lawsuit against a negligent driver.
 However, it is also important for California cyclists to understand their legal obligations while riding.

 California operates under a comparative negligence law, meaning that plaintiffs can still recover compensation even if they are partially at fault for their injury-causing incidents.
-California law requires all cyclists under the age of 18 to wear helmets while riding on any public roads.
+California law requires all cyclists under the age of 18 to wear helmets while riding on any public road.
 Additionally, cyclists on public roads must abide by all posted traffic signs and ride with the flow of traffic.

-If a cyclist fails to follow the traffic laws or rides irresponsibly, the court may decide he or she is partially at fault for the accident.
+If a cyclist fails to follow traffic laws or rides irresponsibly, the court may decide he or she is partially at fault for the accident.
 The court will assign a partially liable plaintiff a fault percentage based on his or her contribution to the incident in question.
 The plaintiff then loses that percentage of the compensation.
 For example, if a court determines a plaintiff is 10% at fault for a $100,000 case, the plaintiff will only receive $90,000.

-California Helmet Law
+California Helmet Laws

 Twenty-one states, including California, have passed helmet laws with regard to bike use.
 California has some of the strictest laws in the country regarding helmet use, requiring anyone 17 years or younger to use a bike helmet.